 - The Firm serves as special counsel to the Town of Sandwich, Massachusetts, in its role as host to the NRG Canal generating plant.
 As special counsel, the Firm assists the Town in the negotiation of Host Community Agreements and Tax Valuation Agreements with the owner of the generating plant.
 The Firm also represents the Town before the Massachusetts Energy Facilities Siting Board and the Cape Cod Commission in matters concerning the generation plant.

-- The Firm represents a private non-profit organization, Energy Consumers Alliance of New England, Inc. (“ECANE”), offering green energy products to retail consumers.
-On behalf of ECANE (as well as other clients), the Firm has negotiated agreements to purchase renewable energy certificates from wind, solar, landfill gas and other renewable projects and helped to structure a variety of innovative investments designed to promote the development of clean energy resources.
-The Firm also represents ECANE in various matters before the Massachusetts Department of Public Utilities regarding the competitive supply of green energy attributes to electric customers in the Commonwealth.
+- The Firm represents a private non-profit organization, Green Energy Consumers Alliance, Inc., offering green energy products to retail consumers.
+On behalf of Green Energy (as well as other clients), the Firm has negotiated agreements to purchase renewable energy certificates from wind, solar, landfill gas and other renewable projects and helped to structure a variety of innovative investments designed to promote the development of clean energy resources.

 - The Firm represents communities negotiating “Host Community Agreements” with developers of new merchant wind and fossil-fueled power facilities, pipelines, and other energy projects, particularly as they have been proposed in conjunction with deregulation initiatives in New England, the Mid-Atlantic and other regions.
 Our strategies are varied and multi-faceted; they emphasize multi-forum proceedings and public outreach to incorporate community concerns and achieve local objectives and consider appropriate environmental mitigation, economic and tax considerations and other measures to assure that the public welfare is benefited, instead of adversely affected, by such projects.